Last updated

 As the successor of both the NSAA and ENGAA, the ESAT is taken by students applying to a range of university courses.
 The ESAT is structured so that students from a variety of disciplines can sit the same test.
 The test comprises 4 separate modules, each lasting 40 minutes and consisting of 27 multiple-choice questions:

-Students must take 3 sections from this list, including Mathematics 1.
-They might have some choice over the remaining 2 sections they take, though this depends on the university courses applied for.
-Students must declare which sections they intend to take when they register for the test, so it is an important decision to make fairly early in the preparation process.
-On the day of the test, the sections will be taken back-to-back, as three separate assessments.
-The sections last 40 minutes each, and any time left over in one section does not roll over to the next.
+Students typically take 3 sections from this list, including Mathematics 1.
+They might have some choice over the remaining 2 modules they take, though this depends on the university courses applied for.
+Students must declare which modules they intend to take when they register for the test, so it is an important decision to make fairly early in the preparation process.
+On the day of the test, the modules be taken back-to-back, as separate assessments.
+The modules last 40 minutes each, and any time left over in one module does not roll over to the next.

-Imperial College London uses the ESAT for courses in the Engineering Faculty and the Department of Physics.
+Imperial College London: Imperial College London uses the ESAT for courses in the Engineering Faculty, the Department of Physics, and the Department of Life Sciences.
 The table below details the specific ESAT sections for each Imperial course:

 Note that Design Engineering at Imperial is the only course requiring only two ESAT modules; however, if you are applying to Design Engineering at Imperial and another course requiring the ESAT (e.g. Cambridge Engineering), you will still be required to take the standard three modules.

-If you are applying to the following courses at the University of Cambridge, you can choose which ESAT sections you take:
+If you are applying to the following courses, you can choose which ESAT modules you take:

 You can, of course, rule out any subject you don't study for A Level, but don't necessarily rush to choose your ESAT sections based on your preferred A Level/IB subjects and the focus of the course you are applying for.
 We encourage students to consider the options carefully and try some past papers before making a decision.